ashiklom/pecan.book/users_guide/advanced_users_guide/Connecting-pecan-to-a-remote-server.md

 ```

 This should install dependencies required.
 Following are some
-notes on how to install the model specifics on differetn HPC
+notes on how to install the model specifics on different HPC
 clusters.

 ### geo.bu.edu